Aviation Safety Chart Monitors Safety Goals and Objectives

-- Part of the month (first week, or last week of month?); and
+- Part of the month (first week, or last week of the month?); and

 - Recent special events that could affect safety reporting numbers?

 Safety Assurance Activities Represented by Safety Reporting Metrics

 The aviation safety chart “# Reported Issues” is a great measure of how active an aviation SMS safety reporting culture is for the current month or year.
 With a dashboard chart similar to the one above, aviation safety management teams can quickly see the total number of reported issues within a selected month or another time period.

 The chart from this article comes from an aviation SMS database's dashboard.
 This chart is one of approximately 45 other dashboard charts that can be configured in SMS Pro.
 The purpose of the article is not to showcase this particular chart or SMS Pro, but to explain how it works.
 If you have another SMS database, you can build a similar chart.
 If you are an SMS Pro user, this article explains the purpose of this dashboard chart.